UniHomes guide to

 Uni Life in Liverpool

-Birthplace of The Beatles, home of the Albert Docks and synonymous with English footballing success, there are few more iconic cities in the UK than Liverpool.
-Not only is the city one of England's biggest, busiest and most fun, it's also home to two of the country's largest and best universities.
-Each year, 45,000 students call Liverpool home.
-Whether you live in the cosseted communities of Wavertree, the leafy streets of Lark Lane or right in the thick of it at the Baltic Triangle, you won't be lonely and you won't be bored in Liverpool.
+Liverpool student life is certainly memorable.
+Birthplace of The Beatles and synonymous with English footballing success, there are few more iconic cities in the UK than Liverpool.
+Not only is the city one of England's largest, busiest, and most vibrant, but it's also home to two of the country's largest and most prestigious universities.
+Approximately 70,000 students call Liverpool home each year.
+Whether you live in the cosseted communities of Wavertree, the leafy streets of Lark Lane or right in the thick of it at the Baltic Triangle, you won't be bored here.

 The city lies along the banks of the River Mersey, with the famous strand that runs along the bank hosting many of the city's most recognisable buildings.
 Twin Liver Bird statues sit atop the towers of the Liver Building, watching over hundreds of ships pass through the historic Albert Docks, now full of restaurants, bars and cafes.
-The Echo Arena and nearby Wheel of Liverpool are along the banks too, along with the West Tower and Chavasse Park.
-You'll find plenty of student flats in the city centre, but students often find affordable places to live in popular suburbs like Wavertree, Toxteth, Fairfield and St. Michael's Hamlet.
+The M&S Bank Arena and nearby Wheel of Liverpool are along the banks too, as well as the West Tower and Chavasse Park.

 Key reasons to study in Liverpool